cestef/blog.cstef.dev/helpers.typ

     }

     // Check limit
+    assert(
-    assert(contours.len() <= contour-limit,
+      contours.len() <= contour-limit,
       message: "Countour limit reached!
-Raise contour-limit if you " + "think this is not an error")
+Raise contour-limit if you " + "think this is not an error", )
   }

   return contours